Head of UK Government Investments to chair MoD equipment agency

 Russell, who has been head of the Shareholder Executive and its successor body UKGI (formed in 2016) since April 2013, will work with DE&S chief executive Sir Simon Bollom to provide strategic leadership and will be accountable to MoD ministers for the organisation’s work.
 He will take over as chair of the agency, which has more than 12,500 civilian and military staff responsible for a range of complex military procurement programmes, in November.

-MoD permanent secretary Sir Stephen Lovegrove said he was delighted to welcome Russel to the role.
+MoD permanent secretary Sir Stephen Lovegrove said he was delighted to welcome Russell to the role.

 - 'Are we stuck in the 1950s?
 Certainly not.'
 Sir Stephen Lovegrove on modernising the MoD